Young Blood F.C.

-Young Blood F.C. is a football club from Sahiwal, Pakistan.
-They play at the 5,000-capacity Ali Rai Nawaz Stadium.
+Young Blood F.C. is a football club based in Sahiwal, Pakistan.
+The club competed one season 2010 in the Pakistan Premier League, the top tier of the Pakistan football league system.
+The club has his home ground at the 5,000-capacity Ali Rai Nawaz Stadium.

 History

-The club was founded in 1983.
+The club was established in 1983.
 Former Pakistan national football team goalkeeper Noman Ibrahim's father played a key role in establishing the club.
 Noman also later served as goalkeeping coach of the club.

 After being crowned champions of the 2009–10 PFF League, the club was promoted to the Pakistan Premier League.
 In 17 December 2010, the club struck twice in the last 19 minutes to edge out Baloch Quetta by 3–1 in the club phase final at Punjab University Ground, in Lahore.
 The club also came close to winning the overall PFF League final but lost to Sui Southern Gas at home venue on 6 January 2010.
 It became the eleventh local club of Pakistan to appear in Pakistan Premier League in a tournament dominated by departmental teams during that time, with others being Afghan Chaman, Wohaib, Panther FC, PMC Club Athletico, Young Eleven, Naka Muhammadan, Mauripur Baloch, Baloch Quetta, Mardan FC and Baloch Nushki.
 The feat resulted in nine players of the squad making it to the different age-based and other Pakistan national teams.

 However, the club ended at the bottom of the table in their first year in the top flight, being relegated straight away to the second-tier division.